MartinMikusat/slicer-layered-profiles/README.md

 ### Try the Demo

 1. Click "Load Demo" in the header
-2. See 5 example cards with different modifications
+2. See 5 example layers with different modifications
-3. Drag cards to reorder them
+3. Drag layers to reorder them
-4. Toggle cards on/off to see conflicts
+4. Toggle layers on/off to see conflicts
 5. Export the final profile as `.ini`

 ## 🎮 How to Use